Bashpoet/PhilosophicalEngine-/README.md

 3.  **Explore the results:**

     The `orchestrate_dialogue` method returns a dictionary containing the insights generated in each round, the tracked conceptual threads, and the identified emergent patterns.
 You can then analyze and display these results as needed.

-### Example: A Simple Dialogue on the Nature of Reality